 The Corona City Council meets on the first and third Wednesday of each month at 6:30 p.m. in the Council Chambers at City Hall, 400 South Vicentia Avenue.
 Meetings are also broadcast on cable Channel 29.
 Council members may be contacted at (951) 736-2371 or on our Mayor & City Council section of this webpage.
 To view Meeting Agendas, Minutes, and Video, click here.

 Neighborhood Watch meetings are coordinated by neighbors and a Crime Prevention Specialist from the Police Department.
 Security recommendations are made and follow-up topics are available.
 Active Neighborhood Watch groups can purchase "Neighborhood Watch" street signs to show their participation in the program.
-For more information visit our Neighborhood Watch section of this website or call (951) 279-3577.
+For more information, please call (951) 279-3577.

 "Welcome Mat" For Pets